NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

 1. Instrumentation (IS) - Data collected by an automated, streaming sensor, e.g. net radiation, soil carbon dioxide.
-This category also includes the eddy covariance (EC) data, which are processed and structured in a unique way, distinct from other instrumentation data.
+This category also includes the eddy covariance (EC) data, which are processed and structured in a unique way, distinct from other instrumentation data (see <a href="https://www.neonscience.org/eddy-data-intro" target="_blank">Tutorial for EC data</a> for details).

-This lesson covers all four (sub)types of data.
+This lesson covers all three types of data.
 The download procedures are similar for all types, but data navigation differs significantly by type.

 <div id="ds-objectives" markdown="1">